-The result of successful candidates, who fulfill the criteria for the award of Master of Technology (Computer Science & Engineering) M. Tech.
-(CSE) shall be classified at the end of last semester, on the basis of his/her final CGPA (to be calculated as per university rule).
+The result of successful candidates, who fulfill the criteria for the award of Master of Technology (Computer Science & Engineering with Specialization in Data Sciences), M. Tech.
+(CSE) - DS shall be classified at the end of last semester, on the basis of his/her final CGPA (to be calculated as per university rule).